Affordable Connectivity

 • Tax returns

-After you get approved, you pick your provider.
-Cliq Mobile’s application is quick, online, and approvals often happen within one or two business days (sometimes even same day if you catch the timing right).
+Once you’re approved, you pick your provider.
+Cliq Mobile’s application is all online and pretty quick, approvals often come through in a day or two, sometimes even faster if you hit the right time.

-The key is to have your paperwork ready before you even start.
-That way you do not get stuck halfway through.
+The trick is to have your paperwork ready before you start.
+That way you don’t get stuck halfway through, staring at a screen or a pile of forms.
+Just makes the whole thing smoother.

 Eligibility is the make-or-break point.
 You cannot just say you need a phone and get one.
 You have to prove it.